MarcusMDD/Album-Cover-Model/README.md

 ## Limitations / Next Steps

 The dataset used for the model was made up of around 14,000 images.
 In order to improve accuracy, more data could have been sourced and used.
 In regards to next steps, unlabelled images could be fed into the data set.
-In order to improve accuracy, apply transfer learning from a prebuilt model could help
+In order to improve accuracy, apply transfer learning from a prebuilt model could help.